Oak Plain Presbyterian Church

-Oak Plain Presbyterian Church is a historic Presbyterian church located near Waycross, Sampson County, North Carolina.
+Oak Plain Presbyterian Church is a historic Presbyterian church located near Waycross, Sampson County, North Carolina, United States.
 It was built in 1859, and is a one-story, three-bay-by-three bay, temple form, Greek Revival style frame church.
 A steeple was added to the church building in 1976.
 Also on the property is the contributing church cemetery.

 It was added to the National Register of Historic Places in 1986.